 The program was founded in 2007 as a legacy from the Doha 2006 Asian Games and has just concluded its ninth edition.
 It has grown from 7,099 participants in its inaugural season to 26,454 students from 461 schools participating in the last school year.
 Students compete across 14 sports, including para-sports, throughout the school year, all striving to qualify for the grand finals every March.
 The program has become a beacon for sports development in the region, with other nations adopting a similar model in their own schools.

-The Qatar National Sport Day (NSD) is celebrated on every second Tuesday of February and is an initiative adopted after a 2011 decree by H.H. the Emir Sheikh Tamim bin Hamad Al Thani.
+The Qatar National Sport Day (NSD) is celebrated every second Tuesday of February, and is an initiative adopted after a 2011 decree by H.H. the Emir Sheikh Tamim bin Hamad Al Thani.
 The inaugural NSD was held in 2012 and has been held annually ever since.

 The State of Qatar is one of the only countries in the world that organises a National Sport Day through a paid day of leave and it is aimed at embedding sporting values into Qatar’s culture and inspiring local people to participate in sports.
 Various public and private entities organise different sporting activities for every age and fitness level.